wesley-archives/cozy-store/README.md

-# Cozzy Store
+# Cozy Store

-Cozzy Store is a comprehensive eCommerce platform for furniture, featuring a user-friendly shopping experience and a robust management system.
+Cozy Store is a comprehensive eCommerce platform for furniture, featuring a user-friendly shopping experience and a robust management system.
 Built using PHP, MySQL, and CSS, this project allows users to browse, purchase furniture items, and provides administrators with tools to manage products, orders, and user accounts.

 ## Table of Contents
 - [Features](#features)